icon-project/documentation/howto/how-to-ICON_Development_Network-AWS-marketplace.md

 {"address": "hx4d1042e98770dcbab06ae4b55d09b1215e6d3af8", "crypto": {"cipher": "aes-128-ctr", "cipherparams": {"iv": "2621384865fceeb2988767c64dfe274e"}, "ciphertext": "5505c45ff3dce6742aa4f1630ffbc154b090176716e06942ec67f9bd1549e48b", "kdf": "scrypt", "kdfparams": {"dklen": 32, "n": 16384, "r": 1, "p": 8, "salt": "716a3d1ea83d6e540caeba473bea155d"}, "mac": "a88bc55b881f8b6c74b18b2d73d153bea8d5e178b3d54ae0f500be5e627c0cf1"}, "id": "e1939d52-617e-4a18-96c0-aec1b1cdfbc1", "version": 3, "coinType": "icx"}
 ```

-You need to create a send.json file because you need to specify information such as the address you send and the address you send before sending the transaction.
-This file contains "from" and "to" information. "from" is the send address and "to" is the receive address.
-(You can also use the address of the genesis block that you viewed with the lastblock or blockbyheight, since it is not a commission function because it is a development network.)
+You need to create a send.json file because you need to specify information such as the address you send and the address you send before sending the transaction (PLEASE CHECK IF ADDRESS YOU SEND IS REPEATED).
+This file contains "from" and "to" information. "from" is the send address and "to" is the receive address (you can also use the address of the genesis block that you viewed with the lastblock or blockbyheight, since it is not a commission function because it is a development network).
 ```
 $ vi send.json
 {